Areas Business Analytics, Logistics, Production, Transportation, and Supply Chain Management

 What we expect

-For our topics, a Major/Minor in Smart Production and/or Supply Chain Management is required.
-For some topics, a major/minor in eBusiness and Wirtschaftsinformatik is also sufficient.
-However, without fundamental interest and skills in quantitative techniques (mathematical modelling, programming, analysis of large amounts of data, etc.), chances to find an appropriate topic are very low.
+For our topics, a Major/Minor in Analytics, Smart Production, or Supply Chain Management is required.
+Without fundamental interest and skills in quantitative techniques (mathematical modelling, programming, analysis of large amounts of data, etc.), chances to find an appropriate topic are very low.

 How to find a topic